SoriaFN/Tools/README.md

 3. Save page as .ijm file
 4. Drag and drop the ijm file onto FIJI (or install macro in ImageJ)

+## How to cite
+Please acknowledge these scripts if you use them in your publication (just cite the repository).

 ## Macros currently listed (as of Jun 2023)

 - **2Pvideos_processing_calcium**  A script to crop, align and denoise calcium imaging videos from in vivo 2-Photon microscopy.
 Requires TurboReg.